saezlab/flop/README.md

 To run FLOP, you need to have conda installed in your computer.
 Please check [this link](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) to learn how to install conda.

-This command will install the necessary dependencies inside an environment.
+This command will install the necessary dependencies inside a dedicated environment.

 ```bash
 cd flop/